 Tips for Using a Solar Cooker

-Once you get the hang of using solar cookers, you can literally use them as you would both an oven and a stovetop burner.
+Once you get the hang of using solar cookers, you can use them as you would both an oven and a stovetop burner.
 You will need to practice and pay close attention to master the heating and cooling nuances of your solar cooker.
-But, with time, you can be cooking outside every somewhat sunny day, if you want to.
+However, with time, you can be cooking outside every somewhat sunny day, if you want to.

 Here are some more tips to help you master solar cooking sooner rather than later.